lread/repro-graal-build-time-windows/README.md

 Clojure and Babashka can be found in the `scoop-clojure` bucket.

 ### What does success look like?
-On macOS and linux, when run, the resulting image should show:
+When run, the resulting image will output:

 ```
 Hello, running tests in sample namespace.